tme-osx/TME-ObX/README.md

 ## Projects
 1. WIP
-2.   ... {Please Reach Us for Interesting Usecases and Interesting Big Data & Automation Projects}
+2.   ... {Please Reach Us for Interesting Usecases and Interesting Observability & Pro-Active Monitoring Projects}

 ## Contact Us
 For collaboration or inquiries about interesting use cases and data mining opportunities, feel free to reach out: